Shakour-Data/ProjectManagement/docs/json_to_database_instructions.md

 - For hierarchical data like tasks and subtasks:
   - Use a parent-child relationship with a `parent_id` field referencing the parent task's ID.
-  - Alternatively, store subtasks as separate entries with a foreign key to the parent.
+  - Store subtasks as separate entries with a reference to the parent.
-- Avoid deeply nested JSON objects for relational databases.
+- Avoid deeply nested JSON objects.

 ---

-## 5. Example JSON Schema for a Tasks Table
+## 5. Example JSON Schema for Tasks

 ```json
 [